 Even if Einstein never said such a thing, earning interest on interest is one of the most powerful forces in investing.
 The younger an investor begins the journey, the more time they have to reap these rewards — yet the young and extra money don’t often coincide.
 Minors who have part-time jobs tend to make minimum wage.

-My premise revolves around the power of investing early.
-What if parents and grandparents replaced gift cards with a gift that serves as a future retirement foundation for their children and grandchildren?
+But what if parents and grandparents replaced gift cards and questionable holiday sweaters with a gift that builds a future retirement foundation for their children and grandchildren?

-Is there an investment vehicle that, when the rules are followed, could experience both accumulations and distributions tax-free?
-Yes, there is.
-That investment vehicle is a Roth IRA.
-There is no such thing as a free lunch per se; however, this might be as close as it gets:
+The Roth IRA is an investment vehicle that, when the rules are followed, can experience both accumulations and distributions tax-free.
+While there is no such thing as a “free lunch” per se, this might be as close as it gets.

-How: By funding a Roth IRA that is equal to or less than earned income.
+How: Funding a Roth IRA that is equal to or less than their earned income.

-As one might surmise, this does require knowing the rules that govern the funding of a Roth IRA.
+As you might guess, this does require knowing the rules that govern the funding of a Roth IRA.

 1. Do you need earned income to contribute to a Roth IRA?

-Yes, you need to have earned income such as wages, salaries, etc. For today, we are going to assume our 16-year-old receives a Form W-2 from an employer.
+Yes.
+As mentioned above, the child whose Roth IRA you’re contributing to needs to have earned income such as wages, a salary, etc. For today, we are going to assume our 16-year-old receives a Form W-2 from an employer.

-2. Do I have to file a tax return to contribute to a Roth IRA?
+2. Do you have to file a tax return to contribute to a Roth IRA?

 3. What is the maximum Roth IRA contribution?